 You don't have to make your own yogurt (but it is super easy), even picking up a good quality organic plain organic yogurt, drizzling it with a bit of honey, and dropping in some fresh berries makes an incredibly good breakfast and is much better for you than the many yogurts that line grocery store shelves and contain food additives as well as high fructose corn syrup made from genetically modified corn.

 Raw milk cheese, too, is a good source of food enzymes and a super simple and easy snack for when you're busy or don't have much time (or inclination) to prepare something more elaborate at home.
 We tend to buy a ½ wheel of locally made raw milk cheese once a year, but you can also order it online if none is available to you locally.

 Sardines, anchovies and mackerel are awesome.

-In addition to being rich in protein, fat, calcium and omega-3 fatty acids, small oily fish are also a good source of vitamin D. You can find sardines and anchovies at many health food stores, but you can also purchase them online very affordably (see sources).
+In addition to being rich in protein, fat, calcium, and omega-3 fatty acids, small oily fish are also a good source of vitamin D. Y

 Boil a few eggs.

 Pick up some pasture-raised eggs at your local farmers' market or straight from the farm.
 Pasture-raised eggs are richer in vitamins A, D, and E than store-bought eggs.
 They're also a better source of omega-3 fatty acids and contain less cholesterol.
 If you can't find pasture-raised eggs, you can buy omega-3 eggs which are produced from hens who are typically supplemented with flax, and the fatty acid profile of their eggs more closely resembles that of a true farm-fresh egg than the eggs of hens fed a conventional diet of soy, corn and industrial food byproducts.

 Once you have your eggs, boil a dozen and keep them in your fridge - they can feed you easily throughout the week for breakfast, lunches, or snacks.